 Health and Wellness

-Disclaimer: This information does not constitute legal advice.
-The law is constantly changing and every case is different.
-Do not rely on this information to make decisions that may affect you legally.
+Legal Notice: This information does not constitute legal advice.
+The law is constantly changing, and every case is different.
+Do not rely on this information to make decisions that could legally affect you.
 If you need legal assistance, consult a qualified attorney.

 Immigrant Community Rights in Health and Wellness